Rab to Release First Sustainability Report

 For the past two years, Debbie Read has been counting.

-Since joining the Plastic Impact Alliance in 2019, Read, Rab’s corporate social responsibility manager, has tallied everything from carbon emissions numbers to plastic usage and kicked off a number of big sustainability initiatives.
+Since 2019, Read, Rab’s corporate social responsibility manager, has tallied everything from carbon emissions numbers to plastic usage and kicked off a number of big sustainability initiatives.
 Next month, she’ll see her work go public.

 The report, which Read expects to be an annual update, will contain data on Rab’s carbon emissions, recycled materials usage, and packaging efficiency.
 It will also outline prescriptive targets for reducing packaging and emissions and increasing the use of recycled materials.
 The report is an opportunity for Rab to celebrate the inroads its sustainability initiatives have made, but also a method of holding the company accountable, according to Read.

 “We’ve now committed to this, externally.
-We’ve written it down in black and white,” Read says.
+We’ve written it down in black and white,” Read said.
 “This is now real, and we can be held accountable for it.”

-While Rab is tight-lipped about the soon-to-be-released report’s specific findings and targets, Read gave me a sneak peek.
+While Rab is tight-lipped about the soon-to-be-released report’s specific findings and targets, Read gave us a sneak peek.

 Rab’s most ambitious sustainability initiative is to achieve carbon neutrality by 2030.
 The path to neutrality will be long and arduous, Read admits, and Rab doesn’t have every curve mapped out yet.
 But she notes that setting the goal now, despite questions about how to get there, was crucial because of the urgency of the climate crisis.